rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 <img src="{% asset_path general/billing-services-overview/chargestodate.png %}" alt="" />

-**Note**: This page only displays the Rackspace Cloud usage that you accrued after your last invoice was generated.
-Usage accrues throughout the month, and totals update on a daily basis.
+**Note**: This page only displays the Rackspace Cloud usage accrued after your last invoice was generated.
+Usage accrues throughout the month, and the totals are updated on a daily basis.
 Some products and services may take up to 24 hours to appear on this page.
-Additionally, some charge totals only appear after applicable discounts are applied.
+Additionally, if you receive discounts, some charge totals only display after discounts are applied.

-### Setting a billing threshold
+### Set a billing threshold

 The billing threshold option enables you to receive a notification if usage meets or exceeds the amount you specify.
 When this occurs, Rackspace emails